IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Kantian ethic, or what passes for it today, has always seemed to me to be the height of arrogance and folly.
 Claiming always to behave according to the precepts of universal maxims is either totally inept or totally hypocritical; one can always find a maxim to justify whatever behavior one chooses.
 I could not count the times (for example, when I tell people I never vote in elections) that I have heard the objection: "But if everyone were to behave like you..." - to which I usually reply that this possibility seems to me so implausible that I do not feel obligated to take it into account.”

->“One day I asked him [Hopf] what he would do when he got tired of topology.
+>“One day I asked him [[Hopf](https://en.wikipedia.org/wiki/Heinz_Hopf){:target="_blank"}] what he would do when he got tired of topology.
 He replied in all seriousness: "But I'll never get tired of topology!"”

 >“My mathematics work is proceeding beyond my wildest hopes, and I am even a bit worried - if it's only in prison that I work so well, will I have to arrange to spend two or three months locked up every year?”